SharkSnack/shiren-4/content/guides/postgame-guide.md

 Needed Items:

 - Blessing Pot [5]
-- Heaven or Earth Scroll x 5
+- Heaven or Earth Scroll x 5 (Blessed)
 - Suction Scroll --- Bring lots of these.
 - Weapons and shields --- Whichever ones you wish to upgrade.

 Steps:

 1. Go inside the Boronga Village warehouse, and ensure there's 5 tiles of space on the ground.
-2. Read 5 Heaven or Earth scrolls (once per scroll).
+2. Read 5 Heaven or Earth scrolls (once per blessed scroll).
 3. Insert the Heaven or Earth scrolls into the Blessing Pot.
 4. Read a Suction Scroll to retrieve the 5 Heaven or Earth scrolls.
 5. Repeat until upgrade value reaches +99, or you run out of Suction Scrolls.